Translated by machine translator

 If a dispute arises with the seller or service provider, it shall first be settled by negotiation in an attempt to reach an agreement, either orally or in writing.

-The seller's obligation – to reply/offer to the solution – usually within 15 working days.
+The seller is obligated to reply/offer the solution within 15 working days.
 The refusal must be justified.

 If the dispute cannot be resolved, the consumer may refer: